 3. Fish Oil

 Fish oil refers to the natural fatty acids found in certain fish species.
 These fatty acids—such as omega-3 fats—are extremely beneficial to human cardiovascular health.
-Many human trials and reviews have found fish-oil supplementation to be an effective treatment for high blood pressure.20-24 However, benefits are only seen in people with existing hypertension.

 The mechanism of effect is not clear, but most experts believe it has to do with the omega-6: omega-3 ratio.
 Essentially, having more omega-3 fats in your diet (compared to omega-6 fats) is better for your heart health.
 A 1:1 ratio is linked with much healthier and stronger blood vessels.25